 - The applicant has to finish an older driver assessment.

-In order to renew NSW driving licence offline, please prepare the following documents:
+In order to renew your NSW driving licence offline, please prepare the following documents:

 - A renewal application form